nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

 - Given the line list has been loaded and “Line” mode is active
   - When I select a line from the list
-  - Then the application must request `/getBusTripByPubLineName/{pubLineName}` using that value.
+  - Then the application must request `/getBusTripByPubLineName/{pubLineName}` using that value, and
+  - Clear any previously displayed trip related to another selection.
 - Given the server returns a valid GeoJSON FeatureCollection
   - When the response is received
   - Then the application must:
-    - Clear any previously displayed trip related to another selection,
     - Render all returned features for that line on the map, and
     - Automatically adjust the map view to fit the full extent of the returned geometry.
 - Given the response contains multiple features (e.g. branches or directions)